gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 ### Memory Order

+##### Clause 1

 The memory order _<<sub>m</sub>_ of SC atomic operations in a given task respects program order as follows:

 - If _A<sub>sc</sub>(a) <<sub>p</sub> A<sub>sc</sub>(b)_ then
   _A<sub>sc</sub>(a) <<sub>m</sub> A<sub>sc</sub>(b)_

-- `FI_ORDER_SAS` (send-after-send) is always asserted.
-This ensures that AMOs implemented via AMs are transmitted in program order within a task, and since those are "fast" AMs and each receiving node only runs a single AM handler, they must be executed in program order as well.
-Non-fetching AMOs don't generate responses from the target node, but the transaction ordering is nevertheless sufficient.
+`FI_ORDER_SAS` (send-after-send) is always asserted.
+This ensures that atomic operations implemented via AMs are transmitted in program order within a task.
+Since those use "fast" AMs which are executed directly by the handled and each receiving node only runs a single AM handler, since those AMs arrive in program order they must be executed in program order as well.
+Non-fetching atomic operations don't generate responses from the target node, but the transaction ordering is sufficient for ordering anyway.

+Atomic operations implemented natively in libfabric are ordered either by using `FI_DELIVERY_COMPLETE` completion semantics, or by asserting `FI_ORDER_ATOMIC_WAR` (write-after-read for atomics) and `FI_ORDER_ATOMIC_WAW` (write-after-write for atomics).
+We probably need `FI_ORDER_ATOMIC_RAW` also, but we don't assert that yet.
+Note that such native atomic operations are _not yet tested_.

+##### Clause 2

 Every SC atomic operation gets its value from the last SC atomic operation before it to the same address in the total order